leidegre/leidegre.github.com/_posts/2015-05-03-dfa-construction.md

       = "0" - "9"
       ;

 The actual definition of the Numeric Literals (section 7.8.3) is a bit verbose (I've left out some parts).
-Intrestingly, decimal numbers cannot have leading zeroes but integers can (tested in Chrome)!?.
+Intrestingly, decimal numbers cannot have leading zeroes but integers can (tested in Chrome).

 The `hexIntegerLiteral` definition is also a nonsensical recursive mess (it's either that or supposed to signify repetition).